What’s the difference between a macaron and macaroon? There is often confusion with their pronunciation or translation – either with one ‘o’ or two.

 However, there’s more to it than that.

-Macarons date back to the middle ages but we have a better idea of its history during the Renaissance – first cited by French writer Rabelais – when the Venetian macarone (meaning a fine paste of something crushed) of ground almonds, egg whites and sugar was brought to France by Catherine de Medici and her chefs when she married the future King of France in 1533, Henri II.
+The Venetian maccherone (meaning a fine paste of something crushed, a thin pastry) was made of ground almonds, egg whites and sugar – the base which continues today.
+It was apparently brought to France by Catherine de Medici and her chefs when she married the future King of France in 1533, Henri II.

 French Regional Macaron Varieties

 However, even the macaron can be a confusing term today, as there are also many old-fashioned and artisanal French regional varieties using the same ingredients as the Parisian macaron.
 The proportions and baking are completely different, so the end result is a different looking confection entirely.
 Each more resemble the original Italian macaron introduced by Catherine de Medici and many date back to either the 17th Century or around the French Revolution.

 Each region adds its own twist and, as a result, they all look so different.
 For example, in Picardy, the Amiens macaron speciality adds marzipan, fruits and honey.
 To get an idea, take a look at the macarons of Joyeuse, Saint-Jean-de-Luz and Montmorillon.

 Moreover, some old-fashioned macarons include flour, so they are not all gluten free.

 The Duke of Joyeuse married King Henri III’s sister-in-law in 1581 in Paris.
 At the lavish wedding festivities lasting two weeks, King Henri’s mother, Catherine de Medici ensured the best music and pastries – including her favourite maccherone or macarons.
 The Duke of Joyeuse was evidently so in love with them that he brought them back to Joyeuse and ensured they were made for the couple and the town – and the rest is history.